lil-qorgi/379-rnaseq/README.md

 [Back to menu](#menu)

 ## 4A - Objective(s) of this step of the analysis.
 Run a bowtie2 (non-spliced) alignment of trimmed reads to the reference genome for C. albicans.
-Mostly, this results from this bt2 run will be replaced by the tophat results later on, so this step is mostly to familiarize the student with bowtie2 usage.
+Mostly, the results from this bt2 run will be replaced by the tophat results later on, so this step is mostly to familiarize the student with bowtie2 usage.

+We will be using the GCF_000182965.3 assembly as the reference genome for *Candida albicans* to which we align our lab-produced (then trimmed) reads.
+This assembly was selected out of the [73 available on NCBI Entrez Genome](https://www.ncbi.nlm.nih.gov/genome/browse/#!/eukaryotes/21/) due to its being the only one on RefSeq, which is a highly curated genomic database (filtering by "RefSeq category" gives only this assembly).
+Using RefSeq assemblies ensures that the assembly has high enough standards to be a reference genome against which we can align and then build our transcripts accurately.

 ## 4B - Files involved.
 ### —bowtie2-build—
 ### *input files*
 - GCF_000182965.3_ASM18296v3_genomic.fna.gz
-    - It's the C. albicans reference genome that will be used.
+    - The C. albicans reference genome that will be used.
 ### *output files*
 Index files
 - Calbicans.1.bt2